top of page

 Coaching Psychology

-Coaching Psychology is a contemporary branch of psychology that is concerned with its systematic application to the enhancement of life experience, work performance and well-being of individuals, groups and organizations.
-It focuses on facilitating goal attainement and on enhancing personal and professional growth (Grant, 2011).
+Coaching Psychology is a contemporary branch of psychology that systematically applies its principles to enhance the life experience, work performance, and well-being of individuals, groups, and organizations.
+It is dedicated to facilitating goal attainment and fostering personal and professional growth (Grant, 2011).

 Coaching